cbolk/domjudge-www-adapted/README.md

 ## CONTRIBUTION

-This variation adds:
 - style modification
-- problem description
+- added problem description
 - displays the active problem description
+- added team name
-- information on team participation
+- added information on team participation
 - access to all submissions for a given problem
+- added public/hidden testcase
+- added input/output from/to file